 Wheat, for example, and animals, such as goats, were domesticated to provide food, clothing, transportation, and other needs to the societies that developed around the world.
 The animal species mostly bred, as well as their diverse breeds, were selected from the wild, from the large number of animals found in natural ecosystems, surely in attention to the meat and milk yield they produce, the amount of forage they consume, and the efforts that must be made to raise them.

-Likewise, the cereals and other vegetables that are intensively produced by farmers around the world, proved over millennia, to be productive, nutritious, appetizing, and relatively easy to grow, which from the beginning was a benefit for the pioneer farmers who sought their domestication in relation to other plant species.
+Likewise, the cereals and other vegetables that are intensively produced by farmers around the world, proved over millennia, to be productive, nutritious, appetizing, and relatively easy to grow, which from the beginning was a benefit for the pioneer farmers who sought their domestication about other plant species.

 However, of the great biodiversity that exists, the proportion of species used is very low, there is a great diversity of wild foods with important nutritional and medicinal qualities, and that mainly due to ignorance, as well as difficulties in their management, have not been domesticated, much less used, despite the importance they should have and among these excellent foods, many of them quite unknown, wild mushrooms stand out.